SeFeideri/Finnish-Yellow-Legacy-translation/README.md

 # Finnish-Yellow-Legacy-translation
 A Finnish translation of the romhack Yellow Legacy originaly made by TheSmithPlays and the pokemon Yellow Legacy team.
-There are two versions, one with added stuff I have made and one where only the original romhack is translated.
+There are two versions, one with added stuff me and my friend have made and one where only the original romhack is translated.
 # My added stuff
 Things that i have added:
 - Fixed a bug where badge boost gave EVERYBODY ELSE BUT PIKACHU 1.25x bonus.
 Now only Pikakchu gets that and the rest get the intnted 1.125x bonus.